ashrafulielectrical/Advanced-Plant-Watering-System/README.md

 ## Graphical User Interface (GUI)

 Once the user runs the program a GUI Window.
-This GUI includes a `Push` button, a `Slider`, and a `Graph of the Moisture Reading.`
+This GUI includes a `Push` button, a `Slider`, and a `Live Graph` of the Moisture Reading.

 * Software Manual Push Button
 > When the button is pressed and held down the pump is turned on for however long the button is held